 Who Was Albert DeSalvo?

-Born on September 3, 1931, in Chelsea, Massachusetts, Albert DeSalvo was in and out of trouble with the police from an early age, but nothing as gruesome as the "Boston Strangler" case.
-DeSalvo admitted to murdering 13 women in Boston between 1962 and 1964, most of whom were elderly and alone.
-He was killed in prison in 1973, after being sentenced to life.
+Convicted criminal Albert DeSalvo was in and out of trouble with the police from an early age, but nothing as gruesome as the “Boston Strangler” case.
+DeSalvo admitted to murdering 13 women in the Boston area between 1962 and 1964, most of whom were elderly and alone.
+He was never charged, and although DNA evidence confirms he killed at least one of the victims, some have speculated the murders weren’t committed by just one person.
+DeSalvo was killed in prison in 1973, after being sentenced to life for other crimes.

 Early Life and Initial Crimes

-Years after he had been discharged from the army for disobeying orders, he settled down and married Irmgard Beck, a girl from Germany.
-They lived modestly and, despite Irmgard giving birth to a handicapped child, the family managed to sustain itself.
-Irmgard was aware that DeSalvo was highly sexed and tried to avoid intercourse for fear of having another handicapped baby.
-However, a healthy boy was born and DeSalvo appeared to become a conscientious family man, liked and appreciated by colleagues and his boss.
+DeSalvo joined the U.S. Army and became the middleweight boxing champion among the troops in Europe.
+While on a tour in Germany, he met Irmgard Beck, a girl from Germany.
+The couple married and returned to America.
+They lived modestly and, despite Irmgard giving birth to a daughter with physical disabilities, the family managed to sustain itself.
+Irmgard was aware that DeSalvo had a high libido and tried to avoid intercourse for fear of having another baby with a handicap.
+However, their second child was a healthy boy, and DeSalvo appeared to become a conscientious family man, liked and appreciated by colleagues and his boss.
 He was also known to be an outrageous braggart, which perhaps led the police to later disbelieve his claims to be the Strangler.